eclipse-vertx/vert.x/core_manual_python.md

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.

-For more information on configuring logging, please see the main manual.
+For more information on configuring logging, please see the [main manual](manual.html#logging).

+## Accessing environment variables from a Verticle

+You can access the map of environment variables from a Verticle with the `vertx.env()` function.

+## Causing the container to exit

+You can call the `vertx.exit()` function to cause the Vert.x instance to make a clean shutdown.

 # Deploying and Undeploying Verticles Programmatically